• Email

 • a triangle template

-To provide options for the flag shape and size (including the same size I used in the tutorial), fill in your name and email below and I will send you 3 flag templates for FREE!
+*You don’t need an acrylic template to make bunting.
+To provide you with options for the flag shape and size (including the same size I used in the tutorial), fill in your name and email below and I will send you 3 flag templates for FREE.

 Get Your Sewing Machine Ready

-Put the 1/4″ presser foot on your sewing machine.
+Put a 1/4″ presser foot on your sewing machine.
 If you don’t have one, you can use an all-purpose presser foot.
 Just use the edge of the foot as the guide when sewing.

 Prepare the Fabric